 Co-investigator and Co-Director

-Karen has been an advocate for inclusion and diversity for over 10 years.
+Karen has been an advocate for inclusion and diversity for over 10 years and as of June 2020 serves as the Dean of Diversity and Inclusion for the College of Science and Engineering.
 A molecular geneticist, she draws on her expertise in deciphering biological complexity to understand the local and societal influences on cultural norms.

 At the University of Edinburgh she has chaired the School of Biological Sciences and the College of Science and Engineering Equality and Diversity committees, she has longstanding involvement university policy change and in student and staff mentoring.